vista-art/fragmentcolor/docs/api/scene/light/set_position.md

 # Light::set_position

 Update the world-space position.
-Defined for point and spot lights only — returns `Ok(self)` for chaining.
+Defined for point and spot lights only;
+returns `Ok(self)` for chaining.
 Calling this on a directional light returns `Err(LightError::FieldNotApplicable { kind: Directional, field:
 "set_position" })` because directional rays carry no position.
 The new